minvws/nl-kat-coordination/docs/source/manual/user-manual.rst

 Nibbles
 =======
 Nibbles are the flexible replacement for Bits.
 We learned a lot on what does and doesn't work around Bits and ran into some limitations.
-The nibbles are solving these limitations.
-We hope that the nibbles are 4 times as efficient as bits, but this isn't officially benchmarked (and is more of a bits-nibbles joke ;)).
+The Nibbles are solving these limitations.
+We hope that the Nibbles are 4 times as efficient as Bits, but this isn't officially benchmarked (and is more of a Bits-Nibbles joke ;)).

 Nibbles process the data in OpenKAT, they correlate data and try to extract as much information as possible based on the specified rules.
 Nibbles ensure for a mapping of one or more objects to another group of objects.